Here’s what ASCII is and how ASCII is used. Computers use ASCII, a table of characters.

-So if you want to learn all about ASCII, then you are in the right place.
+If you want to learn all about ASCII and what ASCII used for exactly, then you are in the right place.

 Let’s get started!